tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

 Syntax error
-**Check if Port 8089 is Already in Use** sudo netstat -tuln | grep 8089
+**Check if Port 8089 is Already in Use** sudo netstat -tulnp | grep 8089
 This will show you which process is already using port 8089, like this: tcp  0  0 0.0.0.0:8089  0.0.0.0:*  LISTEN  1234/someprocess